2013 Subaru Forester Interior

 - "Clear, legible gauges and simple-to-use controls make easy work of most driving chores.
 The audio and climate systems are mounted high on the center dashboard stack within easy reach for driver and passenger." -- Consumer Guide (2012)

 The Subaru Forester has 33.5 cubic feet of cargo space with all seats in use (30.8 with the optional moonroof) and 68.3 cubic feet with the rear seats down (or 63 with the moonroof).
 The Forester also has plenty of small storage spaces for corralling your stuff.
 These include two cargo-area grocery bag hooks, four tie-downs, a center console, front and rear cupholders, two front bottle holders and a lockable glove box.
-While competitors like the Honda CR-V and Toyota RAV4 have a little more cargo room, reviewers like the Forester’s spacious cargo bay and large hatchback, which makes it easy to load large items.
+While competitors like the Honda CR-V and Toyota RAV4 have a little more cargo room, reviewers like the Forester’s spacious cargo bay and large hatchback, which make it easy to load large items.

 - "The Forester's boxy shape also makes it well suited for hauling large bulky objects." -- Edmunds